DavidLitwin/ap/index.md

 ---

 # About Me
 I am a postdoctoral researcher at GFZ Potsdam, the German Research Center for Geosciences, in the [Earth Surface Process Modelling](https://www.gfz-potsdam.de/en/section/earth-surface-process-modelling/overview){:target="_blank"} section.
 I completed my Ph.D. in environmental engineering at Johns Hopkins University in Baltimore, Maryland in 2023.
 Previously, I received bachelor's degrees in civil engineering and music performance (separately, to be clear) from the University of Illinois at Urbana-Champaign in 2018.
 These days I use my engineering training to answer Earth science questions, predominantly thinking about interactions between hydrology and geomorphology at the landscape scale.
-My current work focuses on the interplay between groundwater flow, subsurface structure, and geomorphic change in karst landscapes.
 My toolkit includes purpose-built numerical models, digital elevation data, and hydro-geomorphic field data, with occasional forays into near-surface geophysics.

 <br/>